-The project may also require approval from Transport Canada (TC) pursuant to section 5 of the Navigable Waters Protection Act (NWPA), which allows for interference to navigation.
-The issuance of NWPA approvals is described in the Law List Regulations and, therefore, TC is required to conduct an environmental assessment under the federal Act.
-Transport Canada (TC) is also an RA.
+The project may also require approval from TC pursuant to section 5 of the Navigable Waters Protection Act (NWPA), which ensures a balance between the public right to navigate and the need to build works such as bridges, dams, or docks in navigable waters..
+Certain types of NWPA approvals are described in the Law List Regulations.
+If any component of this project requires an NWPA approval which is described in the Law List Regulations, TC will be required to conduct an environmental assessment under the federal Act.
+TC is participating as an RA on an in-until-out approach.

-Environment Canada (EC) and Health Canada (HC) have identified themselves as expert federal authorities, and they will provide advice in relation to the environmental assessment.
-The Agency is the federal environmental assessment coordinator (FEAC) for the proposed project and is responsible for coordinating the activities of the responsible authority and expert federal authorities in accordance with section 12 of the federal Act.
+Environment Canada (EC) and Natural Resources Canada (NRCan) have identified themselves as expert federal authorities, and they will provide advice in relation to the environmental assessment.
+The Agency is the federal environmental assessment coordinator for the proposed project and is responsible for coordinating the activities of the responsible authority (RA) and expert federal authorities in accordance with section 12 of the federal Act.

-The project is subject to a comprehensive study under the federal Act, pursuant to paragraph 29(b) of the Comprehensive Study List Regulations.
+The project is subject to a comprehensive study under the federal Act, pursuant to paragraph

+29(b) of the Comprehensive Study List Regulations.
 The project consists of the proposed construction of an all-season public highway that will be more than 50 km in length and will lead to a community that lacks all-season public highway access.
 Under the federal Act, the Agency will lead the preparation of the comprehensive study report in partnership with the responsible authorities and federal authorities.
 This report is submitted to the federal Minister of the Environment